Construction Project Management Services and Construction Books

 15. Consider the timing of the implementation.
 For instance; we shouldn’t be implementing a new accounting package at the end of the financial year.
 Try and implement changes when there is some slack in the company when people have the time to implement the new system.

 There are many different systems available and their prices vary enormously.
-Therefore, before deciding on a system it’s important to adequately research the various options, decide what you require from the system, look at where the company will be in a few years’ time (size, location, and type of projects), and consider the pros and cons of each system and how they’ll best suit the needs of the company in the future.
+Therefore, before deciding on a system it’s important to adequately research the various options, decide what you require from the system, look at where the company will be in a few years’ time (size, location, and type of construction projects), and consider the pros and cons of each system and how they’ll best suit the needs of the company in the future.
 Decisions must not be made solely on price, rather they must be made considering the benefits of the system and the ease of use.
 ‘Clunky’ systems often take time to use, don’t always give the desired results and end up annoying users.

 Implementing new systems is time-consuming and often those implementing the system will have to work additional hours while learning new ways and to input existing data into the system.
 The implementation can also be disruptive to the overall running of the business.
 Invariably there will be ‘bugs’ and issues that have to be resolved.
 Often management underestimates the time and effort involved in converting to new systems and invariably unrealistic deadlines are set.
 Often these deadlines result in shortcuts being taken, existing data not being converted properly and ‘bugs’ not being properly solved.
 This can lead to long-term problems that can have negative impacts on the efficiencies of the system later.
 It is important to have deadlines otherwise some parts of the organization are slow to convert, but meeting a deadline should never impinge the long-term effectiveness of the system.
 Deadlines might have to be reassessed.
 Monitoring implementation is critical to ensure it’s done properly and is progressing according to schedule.
 Those in the organization needlessly delaying the implementation may have to be given a push in the right direction.